 The quality of individuals hired using any selection system is determined by the quality of the applicants first attracted to apply for the position.

-If you have already reviewed the information pertaining to recruitment and advertising, and have determined where and how you should post, see the eGuide to eJobs for instructions on how you can proceed with posting your job.
+If you have already reviewed the information pertaining to recruitment and advertising, and have determined where and how you should post, see the eGuide to eJobs for classified positions for instructions on how you can proceed with posting your job.

 The use of recruitment sources varies with the type of job.
 All classified VCU vacancies are listed on eJobs.
 Consider targeting your advertising so that you obtain a diverse applicant pool.